hubmapconsortium/ingest-validation-tools/README.md

 HuBMAP has three distinct metadata processes:
 - **Donor** metadata is handled by Jonathan Silverstein on an adhoc basis: He works with whatever format the TMC can provide, and aligns it with controlled vocabularies.
-- **Sample** metadata is handled by Chris Briggs and Bill Shirey.
+- **Sample** metadata is handled by Brendan Honick and Bill Shirey.
 [The standard operating procedure is outlined here.](https://docs.google.com/document/d/1K-PvBaduhrN-aU-vzWd9gZqeGvhGF3geTwRR0ww74Jo/edit)
 - **Dataset** uploads should be validated first by the TMCs.
 Dataset upload validation is the focus of this repo.
 [Details below.](#upload-process-and-upload-directory-structure)

 ## For assay type working groups: